jimdeselms/yaxon/README.md

 ## Intro to YAXON

-Since YAXON is a superset of JSON, you can do anything in YAXON that you can do in Json.
-There are a few syntactical differences thought hat make it easier to read and write:
+Since YAXON is a superset of JSON, you can do anything in YAXON that you can do in JSON.
+There are a few syntactic differences thought hat make it easier to read and write:

 * You don't ever need commas (you can still include them if it makes you feel better.)